You’re getting interviews with the employers you’re targeting, and job search references are requested.

 Congratulations!
 You’ve worked your way in, and they’re interested.

-They wouldn’t ask for references if they weren’t strongly considering making you an offer.
+They wouldn’t ask for references if they weren’t strongly considering you.

 How To Select, Qualify and Prepare Your Job Search References